Retreat Program Overview

 There is a spacious meditation hall near the meadow and Redwood Lodge (again less than 30 seconds from between each site).
 Depending on the weather and time of day, practice may be held here.
 There are large sliding glass doors that connect the space to the outdoors.

 Our sliding scale lodging options are listed below along with a slideshow of images.
-For precise pricing and other lodging details, please see our registration page HERE (link available in July 2025).
+For precise pricing and other lodging details, please click the black PRICING & REGISTRATION button at the top of the webpage.

 Private fully furnished tiny cabins with bed